Greg Richards (rugby league)

-Greg Richards (born 12 July 1995) is an English rugby league footballer who plays as a for Barrow Raiders in the RFL Championship.
+Greg Richards (born 12 July 1995) is an English rugby league footballer who plays as a for semi-professional side Barrow Raiders in the RFL Championship.

 He played for St Helens in the Super League, and on loan from Saints at the Rochdale Hornets and the Sheffield Eagles in the Championship.
 Richards also played in the Super League and the Championship for the Leigh Centurions, the London Broncos, Hull KR and Toulouse Olympique.